vicmil-work/vicmil-pip/README.md

 # vicmil-pip
-Package manager for installing things from my projects
+vicmil-pip is a package manager for installing things, much like pip in python (but with other things such as utility files and other things that may not be related to python)